 Glasgow is a perfect city to visit if you're a lover of whisky, distilleries, and breweries - the city even has a "Brewery Triangle" that takes both established and newer brands on the scene.
 Here's a look at what you can expect:

-The world famous Tennent's is brewed in the city's east end, very close to the city centre.
+The world famous Tennent's is brewed in the East of the city, very close to the city centre.
 Visit Wellpark Brewery for a tour to take in 450 years of brewing tradition, and the fascinating development and local love for the Tennent's brand over the years.

 The tour provides a fascinating insight into one of Glasgow's oldest businesses and of course, you'll receive a nice refreshing pint of Tennent's at the end too!

 As the first experiential brewery in Scotland, there's plenty to discover on a tour of Drygate.
 Take a look inside the inner workings of the brewery and get a taste of Drygate's core range with experts on hand to guide you.
 There's also lots of other events on in the brewery too, from live comedy to a market full of local traders.
-And once you've had your fill, take a walk up the nearby Necropolis and Glasgow Cathedral for some beautiful scenery.
+And you can take a stroll to the nearby Necropolis and Glasgow Cathedral for some beautiful scenery and history.

-Located just 40 minutes from Glasgow, Glengoyne Distillery is not just great for whisky lovers, but it's a feast for the eyes to, being situated in a beautiful area.
+Located at the edge of Glasgow at the foot of the Kilpatrick Hills, Auchentoshan, a Lowland distillery produces one of Scotland’s most unique single malts thanks to their triple distillation production process.
+While just 40 minutes from Glasgow, Glengoyne Distillery is not just great for whisky lovers, but it's a feast for the eyes too, being situated in a beautiful area.
 The scenery fits in perfectly with the distillery's ethos of distilling the whisky much more slowly than normal to create that special taste.
-Get yourself on a distillery tour and don't miss the whisky and chocolate matching too for an extra treat for your tastebuds.
+Get yourself on a distillery tour and don't miss the whisky and chocolate matching too for an extra treat for your taste buds.